rejithhere/ppl-platform-test/README.md

-There is a single GET /version returns a JSON values including the version# from the package.json, Last Commit SHA and a Hardcoded description.
+There is a single HTML page, accessed using the / URL and GET /version returns a JSON values including the version# from the package.json, Last Commit SHA and a Hardcoded description.

 # Manual app startup & test execution